 - Police arrest someone under a defective bench warrant

 Review the circumstances of your arrest with a civil rights lawyer in New Jersey or New York to find out your rights.

 Wrongful convictions frequently make the news, and the details can be shocking.
-Many defendants were railroaded by prosecutors using made-up or nonexistent evidence.
+Many defendants have been railroaded by prosecutors using made-up or nonexistent evidence.
 Biased and racially discriminatory juries often rubber-stamp whatever the prosecutor requests.

-In some situations, prosecutors even withheld evidence that showed the defendant’s innocence, all of which come out only years or decades later.
+In some situations, prosecutors have even withheld evidence that showed a defendant’s innocence, all of which come out only years or decades later.
 Many wrongfully convicted people have obtained millions of dollars in compensation.

 There is an inherent power imbalance in an interrogation room, and it is not surprising that a high number of confessions are false.
 Suspects might confess for a variety of reasons, such as police coercion, intimidation, violence, threats, or out of ignorance of their rights.
 Police cannot physically coerce a confession or use more subtle techniques such as denying food, water, or medical treatment to get a person to incriminate himself.